input-output-hk/catalyst-voices/catalyst_voices/README.md

 ### Flavors

-This project contains 3 flavors:
+This project contains three flavors:

 * dev
 * qa
 * preprod
 * prod

-To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands:
+To run the desired flavor, either use the launch configuration in VSCode/Android Studio or use the following commands:

 ```sh
 # Development